 Storing

 - These are THE BEST the day they’re baked.
-But they hold up well for a few days if you keep them in a sealed container.
+But they hold up well for a few days if you keep them in an airtight container.

 - Unless you have oodles of fridge space, I recommend making the frosting and storing it in a separate container.
 Then frost the pumpkin cookies right before eating or serving.